scheme-requests-for-implementation/srfi-126/srfi-126.md

             (values #f #f #f))))

-If an implementation supports efficient escape continuations and an efficient `hashtable-for-each`, those can be used to implement an efficient `hashtable-find`:
+If an implementation supports efficient escape continuations and an efficient `hashtable-walk`, those can be used to implement an efficient `hashtable-find`:

     (define (hashtable-find ht proc)
       (let-escape-continuation return
-        (hashtable-for-each ht
+        (hashtable-walk ht
           (lambda (key value)
             (when (proc key value)
               (return key value #t))))